DeepuSahni/deepakLab/README.md

 ## Troubleshooting
 1. mvn: command not found?
   - Please install maven.
-I won't tell how. :simple_smile
+I won't tell how. :)
 2. Cannot clone?
 Git says host not found?
   - Please check your proxy settings.
   - You may need to export these variables into environment: